 It can be frustrating when you feel like you’re getting to the end of a 20 minute pumping session and there is still a lot of milk in your breasts.
 Breast compressions can help speed things up, but the warming massager is an option that’s easier on your hands (and frees them up to do other things).

 Check the massager out here.
+(Use the code EPUMP to get 10% off!)
 Or, if you’ve already tried it, share you LaVie warming massager review with us in the comments below!